Sanju-Kumar-Giri/Sanju-Kumar-Giri/README.md

 - 👀 I’m interested in Data/AI Product Management| Business Problems Solver| AI
 - 🌱 I’m currently learning Data Analytics & Product Management
-- 💞️ I’m looking to collaborate on Data/AI Product Management related internship
+- 💞️ I’m looking to collaborate on Data/AI Product Management related projects & ideas.
 - 🥅 Goals: Product Manager
+- 👨‍💻 Programming Language: Python, C++, C
 - ✨ Fun Fact: In my leisure time I love to watch vlogs on youtube & watch youtube vidoes of people who have much experience in the field                                           of data science,Product Management & Business Cases and try to follow them and apply their experince in my life.
+I love to travel & meet new people.
 - 📫 How to reach me sanjugiri1992@gmail.com/ sanju_201800191@smit.smu.edu.in / 9382399646 /7044980968
 - 📫 My Linkedin https://www.linkedin.com/in/sanjukumargiri